PACT Act claims clinic | VA Chicago health care | Veterans Affairs

 PACT Act claims clinic - The PACT Act expands and extends eligibility for VA Health Care for Veterans with toxic exposures and Veterans of the Vietnam Era, Gulf War Era, and Post 9/11 Era.

-Staff from VHA will be on hand to provide healthcare enrollment, toxic exposure screening, and appointment scheduling.
+Staff from VHA will be on hand to provide healthcare enrollment, and toxic exposure appointment scheduling.
 Staff from VBA will be on had to file claims and answer benefits questions.